-Over the last fifteen years or so, online shopping and the eCommerce world have exploded.
-Trillions of dollars are spent worldwide each year, and more and more people are wanting to be part of the industry and create their own success stories.
+Over the last fifteen years or so, online shopping and the eCommerce world have exploded, and so have dropshipping services for these eCommerce businesses.
+Trillions of dollars are spent worldwide each year, and more and more people are hiring dropshipping suppliers and agents to help them be a part of the industry, and create their own success stories.

 On the surface, opening your own store online seems like a great idea; you get to build your own company, perhaps sell something you are passionate about, be in control of your own schedule and, most enticingly, be your own boss.
-These factors are one of the biggest reasons why so many online stores have popped up in recent years and thousands more continue to do so every month.
+Add dropshipping services for eCommerce businesses to these factors, and you’ll understand how and why so many online stores have popped up in recent years and thousands more continue to do so every month.

 However, not every part of the process is simple and several important things need to be taken into consideration.
 One of the most important being whether you choose a drop shipping service or an eCommerce fulfillment center.
 But what is the difference?
 And how do you choose which one you and your business need?